warte67/SDOM/docs/progress.md

     - **Milestone:**
         - SDOM is now fully Lua-configurable and ready for advanced scripting, rapid prototyping, and integration with external tools.
 Json features have been removed completely.

+---
-- **[September 26, 2025]**
+- ### [September 26, 2025]
     - **Box Unit Tests Complete:**
         - Finalized comprehensive unit tests for the Box object, covering creation, hierarchy, anchor logic, and world coordinate propagation.
         - All anchor setters and edge references are tested for all anchor points and hierarchy levels.
         - Confirmed that the Box object works as a reliable proof of concept for external applications using the SDOM API.
         - Decided to defer exhaustive reference calculation tests for resizing and complex anchor scenarios until a specific layout issue is identified.
         - The Box unit test suite is now robust and maintainable; targeted tests will be added as new bugs or features arise.
     - **Orphaned Display Object Management:**
         - Implemented `Factory::countOrphanedDisplayObjects()`, `getOrphanedDisplayObjects()`, and `destroyOrphanedDisplayObjects()` for robust orphan detection and cleanup.
         - Improved `destroyOrphanedDisplayObjects()` to recursively remove all orphaned objects, including nested orphans, ensuring a clean DOM state after parent removal.
         - Added unit tests to verify orphan detection and recursive cleanup logic.
         - Documented the current behavior and discussed future enhancements for selective orphan preservation.
         - Proposed an `OrphanCleanupPolicy` enum for `IDisplayObject` to allow marking objects as persistent, templates, or editor-only, enabling fine-grained control over orphan cleanup (feature deferred for future implementation).
     - **General Stability:**
         - All core, factory, display object, and stage unit tests are passing.
         - Event system and Lua-driven configuration are stable and fully integrated.
         - Documentation and codebase are up-to-date with recent changes.

+---
-- **[September 27, 2025]**
+- ### [September 27, 2025]
     - **Lua Integration Complete:**
         - All major Core and Factory methods are now exposed to Lua via Sol2 usertype registration.
         - Overloaded methods and custom types (DomHandle, SDL_Color) are correctly bound and accessible from Lua scripts.